openssl-pkeyutl, pkeyutl - public key algorithm utility

 - hex dump the output data.

-- asn1parse the output data, this is useful when combined
+- Parse the ASN.1 output data, this is useful when combined with the

-with the -verifyrecover option when an ASN1 structure is
+-verifyrecover option when an ASN1 structure is signed.

 - -engine id

-- specifying an engine (by its unique id string) will
+- Specifying an engine (by its unique id string) will cause

 specified engine, thus initialising it if needed.
 The engine will then be

 set as the default for all available algorithms.

 - When used with the -engine option, it specifies to also use engine

 digest:alg option which specifies the digest in use for sign, verify

 and verifyrecover operations.
 The value alg should represent a digest

 name as used in the EVP_get_digestbyname() function for example